mattospedrof/VinaAutomatic/README.md

 - For linux or wsl2, run in the terminal: python3 autovina.py

+- 'div_output.py' extracts only one pdbqt model you want
+- 'measure.py' calculates the distance between atoms receptor and ligand, and for the receptor only one chain is accepted at each run.
+The same is true for ligand.

 # Citation
 Trott O, Olson AJ.
 AutoDock Vina: improving the speed and accuracy of docking with a new scoring function, efficient optimization, and multithreading.
 J Comput Chem.
 30 de janeiro de 2010;31(2):455–61.